 New York’s most fashionable borough is a fun place to shop.
 The Brooklyn Flea is the undisputed king of art, craft and antique markets, but there are several equally as enticing (and less touristy) alternatives.

 The Brooklyn Makers Market showcases the work of craftspeople across the city, while Artists & Fleas is a slightly posher artist, designer and vintage market.
 For a grungier blend of live music, tasty food, art, jewellery and tattoos try Rock N' Shop in hipster enclave Bushwick, or Shwick, the huge arts and crafts warehouse in the same trendy neighbourhood.
 Some markets run seasonally or appear on an irregular basis, so check their websites for the latest dates.

 Surprisingly few tourists make their way to the Museum at Eldridge Street, tucked away in a section of the Lower East Side slowly being absorbed by Chinatown.
-Completed in 1887 as the first synagogue for Eastern European Orthodox Jews in the USA, this painstakingly restored site is a grand brick and terracotta hybrid of Romanesque, Moorish and Gothic influences.
+Completed in 1887 as the first synagogue for Eastern European Orthodox Jews in the USA Dropdown content, this painstakingly restored site is a grand brick and terracotta hybrid of Romanesque, Moorish and Gothic influences.

 The real highlight is the main sanctuary upstairs, with rich woodwork, a painted ceiling and giant chandelier, and original stained-glass windows, including the west-wing rose window – a spectacular Star of David roundel.
 The synagogue is a functioning house of worship, but you can visit the interior on guided tours, which provide plenty of entertaining stories about the neighbourhood.